1-855-843-9847

 What if I have not had genetic testing?

-• If you are unsure whether your vision loss is due to XLRP and genetic testing has not been done, you can contact Serva Health at call 1-855-VIEWVISTA (855-843-9847) to speak directly with a nurse.
+• If you are unsure whether your vision loss is due to XLRP and genetic testing has not been done, you can contact Serva Health at call 1-855-843-9847 to speak directly with a nurse.

 Why am I being asked to pre-screen?

-You may be asked to complete a pre-screening visit prior to screening for the clinical trial.
+You may be asked to complete a pre-screening visit prior to screening for a laru-zova clinical trial.
 This is an abbreviated visit that allows the clinical trial site to better understand your eligibility before completing the full screening requirements.

 While there is no guarantee that this clinical trial will improve your XLRP symptoms, what researchers learn may lead to better treatments for patients with XLRP in the future.